hdmetor/WikiCrawler/Analytics.md

     33022

 As of 16 June 2014 the [number of Wikipedia articles](http://en.wikipedia.org/wiki/Wikipedia:Size_of_Wikipedia) is 4,536,157.
 This means that my data correspond roughly to 0.0073% of the complete corpus.

+Let's see how many pages have we reached:

+    len(dict(data.links.map(collections.Counter).sum()))
+    1272214

+So we crawled an average of 38.5 links for each page.
+This number corresponds to 0.28% of the total of pages.

-Thus the following analysis doesn't intend to be complete or exhaustive in any way.
+For such reasons, the following analysis doesn't intend to be complete or exhaustive in any way.

-#Language analysis
+#Languages distributions

 Some pages do have translation to other languages.
-How many languages, have I reached in the crawling?
+How many languages, have we reached in the crawling?

     lang_data = DataFrame(dict(data.languages.map(collections.Counter).sum()),
         index=['Count']).transpose()